 A DSL will make a referral to Social Care MASH if it is believed that a pupil is suffering or is at risk of suffering significant harm - Level 4 on the Continuum of Need.
-In DSL absence anyone can make a referral.
-This is done in Wakefield with reference to the Continuum of Need (see link in appendix) and MARF Multi Agency Referral Form, sent securely.
+In DSL absence, or if there is disagreement, anyone can make a referral.
+If in doubt if thresholds are met the link social worker can be contacted, however if this causes any delay we will refer directly.

+A phonecall must be made initially before a referral form is filled out.
+There is a DSL referral checklist and referral form available on WSCP safeguarding for schools webpage.
 Social care should inform the DSL of the outcome within one working day.
 If this does not happen the DSL should follow this up in the following days and escalate if required.